- BIOETHICS FORUM ESSAY

-Published in: Bioethics, Chronic Conditions and End of Life Care, End of Life, Hastings Bioethics Forum, Human Reproduction, Reproduction & Technology, Science and Society, Science and the Self
+Published in: Bioethics, Chronic Conditions and End of Life Care, End-of-Life Care, Hastings Bioethics Forum, Human Reproduction, Reproduction & Technology, Science and Society, Science and the Self

 Little noticed in the United States but a big deal in France, President Emmanuel Macron announced in January that he is creating a bioethics commission to review the country’s policies on a wide range of subjects, including human reproduction, euthanasia, neuroscience, and artificial intelligence.
 It’s a unique initiative driven by a problem that has bedeviled France for decades, the integration of various religious and ethnic groups into its special brand of secularism, called laïcité.

 Since the late 1950s the doctrine of laïcité has been intended to bring peace and a sense of unity to a country that has been riven by religious conflict over the centuries.
 More recently, the perceived failures of secularism, especially with regard to an often-marginalized Muslim community, has been associated with France’s problems with terrorism.
 But the application of laïcité has itself been blamed for exacerbating cultural frictions by, for example, banning face coverings among women.

 The remit of Macron’s commission will be broad, but the friction points will appear in connection with the beginning and end of life.
 Assisted reproduction is not covered for gay and lesbian couples by the French health care system.
 Macron has said he supports reforms in that area short of surrogate motherhood.
 The president addressed the Roman Catholic and other senior clergy in the beginning of 2018 urging their participation in the commission and the public discussion of the issues.